About Cody Merrell, LCSW

 Experience and Focus

-I am a Licensed Clinical Social Worker providing individual therapy in Salt Lake City and via secure telehealth throughout Utah.
+I am a Licensed Clinical Social Worker providing individual therapy in Salt Lake City and via secure telehealth throughout Utah and Arizona.

 My work focuses on trauma, anxiety, identity development, and the lasting impact of high-demand or non-affirming environments.
-My clinical experience includes extensive work supporting gay men and other LGBTQ+ adults as they navigate identity, relationships, and life beyond environments that did not fully affirm who they are.
+I have extensive experience supporting gay men and other LGBTQ+ adults as they navigate identity, relationships, and life beyond environments that did not fully affirm who they are.

 How I Approach Therapy